Top Orlando Bankruptcy Lawyer | Experienced Bankruptcy Attorneys

-The 341 Meeting follows days after the bankruptcy filing.
+The 341 Meeting follows shortly after the bankruptcy filing.
 It is the initial meeting of creditors and is named after Section 341, the bankruptcy law section that describes when and how this meeting should be conducted.

 Creditors rarely attend and it is often just the debtor and the trustee.
 Regardless of their absence, the trustee proceeds to interrogate the debtor under oath about their liabilities and assets.
 The 341 Meeting is very brief and hardly lasts more than 10 minutes.
 It is usually the only court appearance that a debtor will make during the entire process.